CintiaMoon/scripts/git/git-mastery.md

 #### Uses of Reset:

-Many use cases.
+There are many use cases for `git reset`.
 Here are some examples...

-##### Go back a few commits as if they never happened.
+##### Go back a few commits, as if they never happened.

-`git reset --hard <commit_id>` would move the current commit to the given commit ID. it would replace the files in the index and in the working directory. it would orphan the unwanted commits and they would get garbage collected by git later.
+`git reset --hard <commit_id>` would move the current commit back to the given commit.
+As it is a `--hard` reset, it would replace the files in the index and in the working directory with those from the repository.
+It would also orphan the unwanted commits and they would get garbage collected by later by git.

-##### Keep some staged changes
+##### Keep some selected staged changes

 I have changes staged for commit (in the index and in the working area) but I want to change my mind and clean out the staged file.
 I could use `git rm --cached` but it's not the only way, we can also reset the HEAD to another place.

-`git reset --mixed HEAD` moves data from current commit to the index but *not* to the working area.
-Gets us back to what was in HEAD.
+`git reset --mixed HEAD` would move data from current repository HEAD commit back to the index but would *not* affect the working area (because it is a `--mixed` reset).
+This gets us back to what was stored in the repository at HEAD as far as the index is concerned but would not change our working area.

-I want to get rid of all my staged changes...
+If I want to get rid of all my staged changes, including those in the working area I need to do a `--hard` reset...

-`git reset --hard HEAD` everything in index *and* the working area gets overwritten with the current branch's HEAD from the repository.
+`git reset --hard HEAD` everything in the index *and* in the working area gets overwritten with the files in the current branch's HEAD (from the repository).

 ## More Tools